alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 ubuntu@numbat:~$
 ```

 Check the services.
-One of them is `contour-envoy` LoadBalancer and should have an ExternalIP.
+One of them is the `contour-envoy` LoadBalancer and should have an ExternalIP.

 ```
 ubuntu@numbat:~$ k get svc -n tmc-local